-21. In Trump v.
+- 23. In Trump v.
 Hawaii, the Supreme Court allowed President Trump's Muslim ban to go forward on the grounds that Proclamation No. 9645 was facially neutral and asserted that the ban was in the national interest.
 The Court chose to accept the findings of the Proclamation without question, despite significant evidence that the President's reason for the ban was animus towards Muslims.
-Chief Justice Roberts' opinion stated that "the Executive's evaluation of the underlying facts is entitled to appropriate weight" on issues of foreign affairs and national security.

-(a) What do you believe is the "appropriate weight" that executive factual findings are entitled to on immigration issues?
+Chief Justice Roberts' opinion stated that "the Executive's evaluation of the underlying facts is entitled to appropriate weight" on issues of foreign affairs and national security. - (a) What do you believe is the "appropriate weight" that executive factual findings are entitled to on immigration issues?
+Does that weight shift when additional constitutional issues are presented, as in the Establishment Clause claims of Trump v.
+Hawaii?
 Is there any point at which evidence of unlawful pretext overrides a facially neutral justification of immigration policy?

 In Trump v.
 Hawaii, the Supreme Court held, among other things, that the challenged Proclamation was lawfully issued under 8 U.S.C. § 1182(f).
 The Court held that "even assuming that some form of review is appropriate, plaintiffs' attacks on the sufficiency of the President's findings cannot be sustained" because the Proclamation "thoroughly describes the process, agency evaluations, and recommendations underlying the President's chosen restrictions."
 138 S.Ct.
 2392, 2409.
+The

-The Court also held that "plaintiffs' request for a searching inquiry into the persuasiveness of the President's justifications is inconsistent with the broad statutory text and the deference traditionally accorded the President in this sphere."
+Court also held that "plaintiffs' request for a searching inquiry into the persuasiveness of the President's justifications is inconsistent with the broad statutory text and the deference traditionally accorded the President in this sphere."
 Id.
 The decision in Trump v.
 Hawaii is binding Supreme Court precedent.
-If confirmed, I will fully and faithfully apply all Supreme Court precedent, including Trump v.
-Hawaii.
-As a judicial nominee, I do not believe it appropriate to comment further on abstract and hypothetical scenarios, which are or may be the subject of pending or impending litigation.
-See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).
+If confirmed, I will fully and faithfully apply it and all Supreme Court precedent.

-22. How would you describe the meaning and extent of the "undue burden" standard established by Planned Parenthood v.
+24. How would you describe the meaning and extent of the "undue burden" standard established by Planned Parenthood v.
 Casey for women seeking to have an abortion?
 I am interested in specific examples of what you believe would and would not be an undue burden on the ability to choose.

 The Supreme Court has held that "[u]nnecessary health regulations that have the purpose or effect of presenting a substantial obstacle to a woman seeking an abortion impose an undue burden on the right."
 Whole Woman's Health v.
 Hellerstedt, 136 S. Ct.
 2292, 2309 (2016) (quotations omitted).
 If confirmed, I will fully and faithfully apply all Supreme Court and Fifth Circuit precedent, including Planned Parenthood v.
 Casey and Whole Woman's Health v.
 Hellerstedt.
-As a judicial nominee, I do not believe it appropriate to comment further on abstract and hypothetical legislative examples, which are or may be the subject of pending or impending litigation.
-See Code of Conduct for United States Judges, Canons 2(A), 3(A)(6), and 5(C).

-23. Federal courts have used the doctrine of qualified immunity in increasingly broad ways.
-For example, qualified immunity has been used to protect a social worker who strip searched a four-year-old, a police officer who went to the wrong house, without even a search warrant for the correct house, and killed the homeowner, and many other startling cases.

-(a) Has the "qualified" aspect of this doctrine ceased to have any practical meaning?
-Do you believe there can be rights without remedies?
+- 25. Federal courts have used the doctrine of qualified immunity in increasingly broad ways, shielding police officers in particular whenever possible.
+In order to even get into court, a victim of police violence or other official abuse must show that an officer knowingly violated a clearly established constitutional right as specifically applied to the facts and that no reasonable officer would have acted that way.
+Qualified immunity has been used to protect a social worker who strip searched a four-year-old, a police officer who went to the wrong house, without even a search warrant for the correct house, and killed the homeowner, and many similar cases. - (a) Do you think that the qualified immunity doctrine should be reined in?
+Has the "qualified" aspect of this doctrine ceased to have any practical meaning?
+Should there be rights without remedies?